Ike Ekweremadu: Organ-trafficking plot politician and wife jailed

 A wealthy Nigerian politician, his wife and their "middleman" have been jailed for an organ-trafficking plot, after bringing a man to the UK from Lagos.

-Senator Ike Ekweremadu, 60, and his wife Beatrice, 56, wanted the organ for their 25-year-old daughter Sonia, the couple's trial at the Old Bailey heard.
+Senator Ike Ekweremadu, 60, and his wife Beatrice, 56, wanted a new kidney for their 25-year-old daughter Sonia, the Old Bailey heard.

-The pair and and Dr Obinna Obeta, 50, were convicted previously of conspiring to exploit the man for his kidney.
+The pair and Dr Obinna Obeta, 50, were previously convicted of conspiring to exploit the man.

 It is said to be the first such case under modern slavery laws.